This article first appeared in the Sunday Herald, in October 2007

 When The Donald sweeps in, flanked by two suited heavies, it causes a stir.
 “Look at all these people taking your picture,” he tells his companion, with a winning charm that would sound rehearsed coming from anyone but the most famous businessman in America.
 Trump is his own best customer, a brilliant method actor, so immersed in his role that man and myth are inseparable.

 The security men wave me into a different elevator.
 Trump will see me when he is ready, once I have had a moment to look at Central Park through the glass wall of his office, time to flick through the high-roller publications carrying his profile, the programme for his Miss Universe contest and Trump Magazine itself.
 The big story inside is the launch of Trump Vodka, a golden bottle full of “success distilled.”

-Trump’s image is everywhere, floor to ceiling, in frames too many to count.
-They cover every inch of wall space, in the waiting room, along the corridors, surrounding his secretary in her alcove.
+Trump’s image is everywhere, floor to ceiling.
+The framed photographs fill every space, in the waiting room, along the corridors, surrounding his secretary in her alcove.
 He is on the cover of Esquire, Vanity Fair and GQ: here grinning as he cuts the red ribbon on a new building, there picking up an award or shaking hands with a celebrity.
 His hair never changes.
 There is a box of books on the floor, waiting to be signed: Think Big and Kick Ass in Business and Life.

 After quarter of an hour, I am summoned into his space.
 There are autographed basketballs, American football helmets, a shelf of trophies and more photos of the man behind the desk.
 His handshake is firm, his gaze direct: “Tell me about this newspaper.
 How big is it?”